Rennatts/real-time-chat/README.md

 - Docker
 - Docker Compose
+- Firebase variables, see in .env.example the variables needed

 You can download Docker Desktop for Windows and Mac from [Docker Hub](https://hub.docker.com/?overlay=onboarding).
 If you're using Linux, follow the instructions for your distribution from the [Docker documentation](https://docs.docker.com/engine/install/).